Ungdomshuset: Ownership and usage case

 In August 2003, Faderhuset served a writ upon Ungdomshuset and its users and claimed ownership of the building.
 In December the same year, the trial began at the Copenhagen County Court.

-On 7 January 2004 the verdict from City Court arrived, stating that Faderhuset was entitled to sue four activists (rather than Ungdomshuset itself) since Ungdomshuset functions without a hierarchical management and is therefore not regarded as an organisation.
-The court, however, denied Faderhuset compensation.

-Both sides appealed against the decision; Faderhuset demanding compensation and Ungdomshuset demanding future right of usage.
+On 7 January 2004 the verdict from City Court arrived, stating that Faderhuset was entitled to sue four activists (rather than Ungdomshuset itself).
+Both sides appealed against the decision; Faderhuset demanding compensation and Ungdomshuset demanding the future right of usage.
 On 28 August 2006 the National Court stated, as the City Court did, that the right of ownership and usage of Ungdomshuset belonged to Faderhuset and it was free to evict the inhabitants.

 Originally, this decision ordered the current occupants out by 9:00 a.m. on the morning of 14 December 2006.
 Ungdomshuset was also denied the right of appeal to the Supreme Court, meaning that they had no further options within the legal system.
 The police, however, stated that they would not evict the activists until 2007.

 The activists refused to leave the house and barricaded themselves inside.
 In addition, an open-letter stating "Troublemakers of the World; We bid you Welcome!" had been sent to different autonomous groups around the world, asking for help defending the house in the event of a forced eviction.

 On 12 December, Faderhuset refused an offer from the foundation "Jagtvej 69" to sell the house for DKK 13 million.

 On 16 December, around 2000 activists, some of them foreigners, demonstrated in Copenhagen in support of Ungdomshuset.
 The police had not been notified of the demonstration.
 The vanguard of the demonstration wore masks or helmets, which is not permitted by law during demonstrations in Denmark.
 The police ordered the demonstration to break up and the demonstrators to disperse.
 The demonstrators attacked the police; stones and fireworks were thrown at the police and burning barricades set up.
 The demonstration degenerated into what the police characterised as the worst riots in Denmark in many years—they used teargas, which was a very rare occurrence in Denmark.
 Both police and demonstrators were injured.

 By the end of the night 273 people had been arrested.
 The majority of those arrested were released the following day, 17 December.
-The total number of demonstrators arrested was amongst the highest for a single event in Denmark since World War II.
-The fury of the demonstrators was described by the police as the worst since 18 May 1993, when another violent demonstration (this time against Danish EU membership) by the extreme left injured 92 officers and 11 demonstrators.